Ixcatl/fables_novasophonia/docs/core/attributes.rst

 --------

-Brawn
+Might
 =====
 A measure of strength and physical fitness.

-Brawn determines one's effectiveness at swinging a weapon or parrying incoming blows.
-For checks, Brawn may be used for shows of brute force, lifting power, or strenuous athleticism.
+Might determines one's effectiveness at swinging a weapon or parrying incoming blows.
+For checks, Might may be used for shows of brute force, lifting power, or strenuous athleticism.

 Load
 ----
-A character's Load score is equal to their Brawn rounded down.
+A character's Load score is equal to their Might rounded down.
 They may carry Bulk up to their Load without penalty.
-One may hold up to twice their Load, but they will suffer a -1 :term:`die penalty` to all Brawn or Grace based rolls and must spend an additional 1 taxed Stamina on any action costing Stamina.
+One may hold up to twice their Load, but they will suffer a -1 :term:`die penalty` to all Might or Grace based rolls and must spend an additional 1 taxed Stamina on any action costing Stamina.
 A character physically cannot carry more than twice their Load score.

 ..
 Tip::
       An item marked with Light or 'L' weighs 1/3 of a point of Bulk.
 Every third Light item not rendered weightless by items such as pouches counts as one point of Bulk.